TobbaT/SingularGames/prompts/Stacktician.md

     * Focus (makes half the words more specific - applies to words in the middle of the stack)
     * Scatter (makes half the words less specific - applies to words at the edges of the stack)

-Don't forget to communicate the rules and update the players on the state of the stack!
+Remember to communicate the rules, including available transformations, and update the players on the state of the stack!

-The game should end after each player has taken 5 turns.
+The game should end after each player has taken 5 turns : Remember to count the turns and inform the players!
 Good luck!